 The keto diet aims to ensure you enter the ketosis state and to enhance your overall health.
 As mentioned earlier, it means your body must start burning fat instead of carbs for energy.
 However, to get to that state and to enjoy the full benefits of the keto diet, you must be well prepared.

-While there are various ways to transition to the keto diet, the following two simple tips will help you get started:
+While there are various ways to transition to the keto diet, the following simple tips will help you get started;

-Use a keto calculator to determine your specific carb needs to get you started.
-For instance, the typical target on this diet is to restrict your daily carbs intake to 20 grams.
+Knowing how to use a keto calculator helps to determine your specific macronutrient needs to get you started and to keep you on track.
+We use the Cronometer app that helps to track our nutrition and fitness for additional food and activities outside of your keto plan.
+For instance, the typical target of this diet is to restrict your daily carbs intake to 20 grams.
 This general goal might not apply to you, mainly if you are a professional athlete, if your job involves plenty of physical activity, or if you workout at least five times a week.

 This is the reason why you need to identify your unique carbs requirement to ensure you safely support the ketogenic lifestyle.
 Using a keto calculator is an excellent way of determining the right amount of protein, carbs, and fat, you need to consume every day to reach ketosis and maintain it.